Watermarking Graph Neural Networks via Explanations for Ownership Protection: Related Work

-\textbf{White-Box Watermarking.} This type of watermarking technique~\citep{darvish2019deepsigns, DBLP:journals/corr/UchidaNSS17, Wang2020RIGACA, shafieinejad2021robustness} directly embeds watermarks into the model parameters or features during training.
-For example, \cite{DBLP:journals/corr/UchidaNSS17} propose embedding a watermark in the target model via a regularization term, while \cite{darvish2019deepsigns} proposed embedding the watermark into the activation/feature maps.
+\textbf{White-Box Watermarking.} White-box watermarking techniques~\citep{darvish2019deepsigns, DBLP:journals/corr/UchidaNSS17, Wang2020RIGACA, shafieinejad2021robustness} directly embed watermarks into the model parameters or features during training.
+For example, \cite{DBLP:journals/corr/UchidaNSS17} embed a watermark via a regularization term, while \cite{darvish2019deepsigns} propose embedding the watermark into the activation/feature maps.
 Although these methods are robust in theory~\citep{chen2022copy}, they require full access to the model parameters during verification, which may not be feasible in real-world scenarios, especially for deployed models operating in black-box environments (e.g., APIs).

 \textbf{Black-Box Watermarking.} Black-box approaches verify model ownership using only model predictions~\citep{adi2018turning,Chen2018BlackMarksBM, 10.1145/3474085.3475591, lemerrer:hal-02264449}.
-They often use backdoor-based methods, training models to output specific predictions for ``trigger’’ inputs as ownership evidence~\citep{adi2018turning,Zhang2018ProtectingIP}.
+They often use backdoor mechanisms, training models to output specific predictions for ``trigger'' inputs as ownership evidence~\citep{adi2018turning,Zhang2018ProtectingIP,yang2024fedgmark}.
 These methods have significant downsides.
-First, purposeful data pollution and model manipulation can cause security issues like data poisoning attacks~\citep{Steinhardt2017CertifiedDF,Zhang2019DataPA}.
-Further, backdoor-based methods suffer from ambiguity --- since they rely on misclassification, attackers may claim naturally-misclassified samples as their own ``watermark''\citep{yan2023rethinking,298064}.
-Noting these issues with backdoor-based methods,~\cite{shao2024explanationwatermarkharmlessmultibit} proposed using explanations as the embedding space for DNN watermarks, avoiding prediction manipulation, eliminating data pollution, and maintaining black-box compatibility.
+First, watermarks embedded into data features can be interrupted by data poisoning attacks ~\citep{Steinhardt2017CertifiedDF,Zhang2019DataPA}.
+Further, backdoor methods suffer from ambiguity --- attackers may claim naturally-misclassified samples as their own ``watermark''~\citep{yan2023rethinking,298064}.
+Given these issues with backdoor-based methods, \cite{shao2024explanationwatermarkharmlessmultibit} proposed embedding DNN watermarks in explanations to avoid prediction manipulation and maintain black-box compatibility.